Kerem Demirbay: Bayer Leverkusen

+Galatasaray

+On 1 August 2023, Galatasaray announced that Demirbay had arrived in Istanbul to complete his permanent transfer to Turkey.
+On 3 August, he signed a 3-year contract with Galatasaray.
+Galatasaray agreed to pay €3.7m transfer fee to the former club of the football player Bayer Leverkusen for this transfer.

+Eyüpspor

+On 2 July 2025, Demirbay joined fellow Turkish side Eyüpspor.

 International career

 Youth

 Although not having a Turkish passport, Demirbay played international youth football for the Turkish Football Association.
 In March 2015, he was chosen by Germany U21 coach Horst Hrubesch, but was excluded from games due to injury.
 He was then selected for 2015 UEFA European Under-21 Championship in the Czech Republic, but did not play in any of the games.